Everything you need to know about umbrella calculations

 Under the Working Time Regulations 1998, workers (including most agency, part-time, and zero-hours workers) have the right to at least 5.6 weeks/28 days of paid leave each year.
 When you work via an umbrella company, you benefit from holiday pay, which is calculated at 12.07% of your taxable income.

-The most common payment method UK umbrella companies adopt to pay a worker’s holiday pay is ‘rolled up’ or paid in advance.
+The most common payment method UK umbrella companies adopt to pay a worker’s holiday pay is ‘rolled up’ or accrued.
 Rolled-up holiday pay gets added to your weekly/monthly payslip.
 This means you are always up-to-date with your holiday entitlement.
 Alternatively, you can choose to accrue your holiday pay and have it paid to you in a lump sum at a later date.
 For example, if you had an upcoming holiday or planned time off.
 Your holiday pay must be deducted from the assignment rate (along with other employment costs) and then paid back to you.

 It is essential that you only consider compliant providers who clearly show holiday pay on your calculation and are transparent about how it works.
 Some unlawful umbrella companies have been caught not paying their workers what they are entitled to in regard to holiday pay.
 Churchill Knight Umbrella is always transparent about the deductions to your pay and will always show holiday pay on our umbrella company calculations.